suicopath/ETIAssg1/README.md

 8. Fill in the information required by the program.
 9. When you are done, press 9 to exit the program.

+Note: As this program uses the PUT method to update records, please enter ALL information edited or otherwise.